terabyte128/bogosortc/README.md

 Implemented here (badly) in C!

-Compile: `gcc main.c -std=c99 -obogosortc`
+Compile: `gcc main.c -std=c99 -o bogosortc`

 You can change the output filename (the bit after the -o) to whatever you want, I won't get angry I promise.
 But you'll have to update the 'usage' section below to match your filename.
+Also, you don't have to use GCC.
+Any C compiler will probably work.

 Usage: `./bogosortc [num1] [num2] ... [numN]`